pratikshasharma-wg/Online_Grocery_Store_Management/README.md

 # Online_Grocery_Store_Management
- Online Grocery Store Management for managing products by admin and customers can purchase the products.
+ Online Grocery Store Management System for managing products by admin and customers can select and place orders for products.